HyperQB/QCIR-Benchmarks/README.md

-# QCIR Benchmark from QBF-based BMC of HyperLTL
+# QCIR Benchmark from QBF-based BMC for Hyperproperties

 ## Overview:
 This package contains several QCIR instances from: